Analysis Likely

 When Leonida’s Sky Decides to Ruin Your Day

-There are games where weather is wallpaper — a bit of cosmetic rain, sunshine by default, and that’s about it.
-Then there are games where weather is a character in its own right.
-GTA 6 appears to be firmly in the second camp.
-And when your open world is set in the virtual equivalent of Florida — a state famous for its tropical storms, devastating hurricanes, and suffocating humidity — the possibilities become absolutely wild.
+Some games treat weather as wallpaper: a bit of cosmetic rain, sunshine by default, and that’s about it.
+Others make weather a character in its own right.
+GTA 6 appears firmly in the second camp.
+When your open world is set in the virtual equivalent of Florida, a state famous for its tropical storms, devastating hurricanes, and suffocating humidity, the possibilities become genuinely remarkable.

 The Grass Rivers marshlands, where the sky can turn nightmarish in minutes